IbnTaymiyyah/MSA-OnlineStoreAPI/README.md

 # OnlineStoreAPI

-#### This Online Store API provides a robust backend solution for managing an e-commerce platform.
-Developed as part of the Microsoft Student Accelerator program
+#### This project was created as an assignment for the Microsoft Student Ambassador program, focusing on the Backend of an "Online Store API".

 ---